ProbabilisticWorld/CovidLabs/README.md

 * [Equilibrium][equilib] (docx)
   * Use the [Balancing Act PhET][balancephet] to investigate torque and equilibrium.

+* [Energy and kinematics][en-kim] (docx)
+  * Students use household materials roll a ball down a ramp.
+The determine the launch speed two ways:
+    * Analyze the ball rolling down the ramp using conservation of energy
+    * Analyze the projectile motion using kinematics
+  * The students compare their two results and consider why they results may differ.

 <!---Phys 256--->
 # Engineering Physics III (Phys 256)
 For this class, my labs are more open-ended, requiring the students design their own experiments.
 This is how I structure my Phys 25x labs even when we're not forced to do labs remotely.
 I have more information on that [here][CYOALabs].